 This week I am happy to have Samantha Angell sharing how they celebrate Christmas in Sweden.
 I’ve been following Samantha for a little over a year, starting when she was an expat in Sweden and continuing to enjoy her adventures as she has returned home.
-We visited Stockholm last year, and the city is fabulous, I can imagine the rest of the country is just as beautiful.
+We visited Stockholm a few years ago, and the city is fabulous.
+I can imagine the rest of the country is just as beautiful.
 Find out what Samantha has to say about Christmas in this Scandinavian country!

 One of the most popular Christmas celebrations in Sweden actually occurs several weeks before Christmas on December 13.
 December 13th is known as St. Lucia’s Day (or St. Lucy’s Day), and it is a marvelous celebration!